obsidian-html/obsidian-html/readme.md

 There is also a newline added between non-list lines and list lines.
 This to copy Obsidian's allowance to create a list without needing to put a newline in front of it.

+## Obsidian code inclusions
+When using the format `![[Name of note]]`, the contents of the note will be included.
+In Obsidian, the inclusion is denoted by wrapping a div around the content.
+This is not possible in the intermediate markdown code, so all inclusions are just pasted in as-is.

+> Note that partial inclusions are not supported.
+Partial inclusions will lead to the full note being included.
+This is because otherwise I'll have to parse the whole header structure of the markdown files, and this is out of scope for the moment.

 ## Basic Templating
 All generated html code will be wrapped by the html code in `src/template.html`.
 This template points to `src/main.css`.
 Change this code *in the `/src` folder* to have the changes persist across runs of the code (output will be overwritten).